DataDog/integrations-core/rethinkdb/README.md

 ## Overview

-This check monitors [RethinkDB][1] through the Datadog Agent and collects key performance, status and system infrastructure metrics.
+[RethinkDB][1] is a distributed documented-oriented NoSQL database, with first class support for realtime change feeds.

-RethinkDB is a distributed documented-oriented NoSQL database, with first class support for realtime change feeds.
+This check monitors a RethinkDB cluster through the Datadog Agent and collects metrics about performance, data availability, cluster configuration, and more.

 ## Setup